Manichitrathazhu

-Manichitrathazhu is a 1993 Indian Malayalam-language epic psychological horror thriller film directed by Fazil, written by Madhu Muttam and produced by Swargachitra Appachan.
-The film stars Mohanlal, Suresh Gopi and Shobana.
+Manichitrathazhu is a 1993 Indian Malayalam-language epic psychological horror film directed by Fazil, written by Madhu Muttam and produced by Swargachitra Appachan.
+The film stars Mohanlal, Suresh Gopi, and Shobana.
 It also features Thilakan, Nedumudi Venu, Innocent, Vinaya Prasad, K. P. A. C. Lalitha, Sridhar, K.B.
-Ganesh Kumar, Sudheesh.
+Ganesh Kumar, Sudheesh.It was Mohanlal's 200th film.

-Sibi Malayil, Priyadarshan and Siddique–Lal served as the second-unit directors, who worked separately but simultaneously with Fazil to significantly speed up the filming process.
-The cinematography was done by Venu, Anandakuttan and Sunny Joseph served as the second-unit cinematographers, and the film was edited by T. R. Shekar.
+Sibi Malayil, Priyadarshan and Siddique–Lal served as the second-unit directors, who worked separately but simultaneously with Fazil to speed up the filming process.
+The cinematography was handled by Venu, while Anandakuttan and Sunny Joseph served as the second-unit cinematographers, and the film was edited by T. R. Shekar.
 The original songs were composed by M. G. Radhakrishnan, while the original score was composed by Johnson.
-Mohanlal, though credited as a lead actor, has been noted to have only an extended cameo, the main role being that of Shobhana, who won the National Film Award for Best Actress for her portrayal of Ganga / Nagavalli.
+Although Mohanlal is credited as a lead actor, the main role belongs to Shobhana, who won the National Film Award for Best Actress for her portrayal of Ganga / Nagavalli.
 The film won the National Film Award for Best Popular Film Providing Wholesome Entertainment.
 The film also won three Kerala state awards -- Best Film with Popular Appeal and Aesthetic Value (1994), Best Actress and Best Make-up Artist (PN Mani).

-The film dealt with an unusual theme which was not common in Indian cinema at the time.
+The film thematically followed Swapnadanam's theme which was unusual and not common in Indian cinema at the time.
 The film completed 300 days of run in many theatres.
 Manichitrathazhu was remade in four languages – in Kannada as Apthamitra (2004) (with some plot changes) which in turn was remade in Tamil as Chandramukhi (2005), in Bengali as Rajmohol (2005) and in Hindi as Bhool Bhulaiyaa (2007)– all being commercially successful.
 Madhu has been credited as the sole writer for the remakes after he filed a copyright suit against Fazil when the latter started being listed as the writer of the original script in the remakes.
 Geethaanjali, a spin-off directed by Priyadarshan with Mohanlal reprising the role of Dr. Sunny Joseph was made in 2013.

-Manichitrathazhu is considered by many critics as one of the best films in Malayalam cinema and developed a cult following, years after its release.
+Manichitrathazhu received widespread critical acclaim upon release and is considered by many critics as one of the best films in Malayalam cinema, and developed a cult following, years after its release.
 It has also been regarded as one of the best psychological thrillers in Indian cinema.
 It was listed among the "70 Iconic Films of Indian Cinema" by Mint in 2017.
 A digitally remastered 4K Dolby Atmos version of Manichitrathazhu was released in theatres on 17 August 2024.